grycap/oscar/docs/expose_services.md

 ## Exposed services

-OSCAR also supports the deployment and elasticity management of long-running services that must be directly reachable outside the cluster (i.e. exposed services).
-Expose services are helpful when stateless services created out of large containers require too much time to start to process a service invocation.
-Expose services are the case when supporting the fast inference of pre-trained AI models that require close to real-time processing with high throughput.
-In a traditional serverless approach, the AI model weights would be loaded in memory for each service invocation (thus creating a new container).
+OSCAR supports the deployment and elasticity management of long-running services that must be directly reachable outside the cluster.
+This functionality answers the need to support the fast inference of pre-trained AI models that require close to real-time processing with high throughput.
+In a traditional serverless approach, the AI model weights would be loaded in memory for each service invocation.
+Exposed services are also helpful when stateless services created out of large containers require too much time to start processing a service invocation.

 Instead, by exposing an OSCAR service, the AI model weights could be loaded just once, and the service would perform the AI model inference for each subsequent request.
 An auto-scaled load-balanced approach for these stateless services is supported.
-When the average CPU exceeds a certain user-defined threshold, additional service instances (i.e. pods) will be dynamically created (and removed when no longer necessary) within the user-defined boundaries (see the parameters `min_scale` and `max_scale` in [ExposeSettings](https://docs.oscar.grycap.net/fdl/#exposesettings)).
+When the average CPU exceeds a certain user-defined threshold, additional service instances (i.e. pods) will be dynamically created (and removed when no longer necessary) within the user-defined boundaries As mentioned previously, this kind of service provides elasticity management with a load-balanced approach.
+When the average CPU exceeds a certain user-defined threshold, additional service instances will be dynamically created (and removed when no longer necessary).
+The user can also define the minimum and maximum instances of the service to be present on the cluster (see the parameters `min_scale` and `max_scale` in [ExposeSettings](https://docs.oscar.grycap.net/fdl/#exposesettings)).

 ### Prerequisites in the container image